Timothée Chalamet Is Naked In The Poster For The French Dispatch & People Are Losing It

 But the ground floor is where the real action is: Léa Seydoux is staring intently at a gun and what looks suspiciously like a riding crop, and Chalamet is next door, reading in the bathtub, entirely naked save for a towel turbaned around his precious locks.

-Needless to say, the news has Twitter quite flustered, especially considering the film, which hits theaters July 24, has been rated R for male nudity.
+Needless to say, the news has Twitter quite flustered, especially considering the film, which hits theatres July 24, has been rated R in the US for male nudity.

 the french dispatch is rated R for graphic nudity. here is timothée nude in a bath.
 1+1 = 2 i believe pic.twitter.com/5ktx6kj9f8— liv (@interste11ars) February 11, 2020